Calum ransomware removal instructions

 |Distribution methods||Infected email attachments (macros), torrent websites, malicious ads.|

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
 Additional password-stealing trojans and malware infections can be installed together with a ransomware infection.|

-Users are discouraged form opening suspicious and/or irrelevant emails, especially ones received form unknown senders (addresses).
-Any attachments (or links) found in suspect mail - must never be opened, as they are the source of a potential infection.
-Only official and verified download channels should be used, as opposed to sharing networks and other third party downloaders.
-Similar caution should be extended to program activation and updating, which is to be done with tools/functions provided by genuine developers.
-It is strongly advised to have a reputable anti-virus/anti-spyware suite installed and kept up-to-date.
-Furthermore, it should be employed to perform regular system scans and removal of detected threats/issues.
-If your computer is already infected with Calum, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.
+Do not open suspicious and/or irrelevant emails, especially those received from unknown senders (addresses).
+Any attachments or links found in suspicious emails should remain unopened, as they are the source of a potential infection.
+Use only official and verified download channels, as opposed to sharing networks and other third party downloaders.
+Similar caution should be extended to program activation and updating, which should be performed with tools and functions provided by genuine developers.
+Have a reputable anti-virus/anti-spyware suite installed and kept up-to-date.
+This should be employed to perform regular system scans and removal of detected threats/issues.
+If your computer is already infected with Calum, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this ransomware.

-Text presented in Calum ransomware's HTML application ("info.hta"):
+Text presented in Calum ransomware HTML application ("info.hta"):

 All your files have been encrypted!

 All your files have been encrypted due to a security problem with your PC.
 If you want to restore them, write us to the e-mail email@example.com

 Write this ID in the title of your message -